 “If you are not willing to learn, no one can help you.
 If you are determined to learn, no one can stop you.”

 8. Spiritual life

 Considering setting a benchmark for your spiritual life.
 What do you do to be more spiritual each day or week?
 Do you meditate?
 How much time do you spend on meditation?
-Set the benchmark now.
+Set the benchmark goal now.

 How about your career?
 What do you do to improve your career and to master your craft?
 Do you read and attend seminars from remarkable people in your industry?
-Do you attend meetings or discussions conducted from successful people in your field?
-Set the benchmark now as for how you want to improve and do better in your career.
+Do you attend meetings or discussions conducted by successful people in your field?
+Set the benchmark now for how you want to improve and do better in your career.

 10. Creative life